BlogDraw/BlogDraw/README.md

 2. We'll announce when there's an update, and provide you with an updater.
 3. Follow the instructions.

-- If you're a developer, you can star and watch [BlogDraw-Updater on GitHub](https://github.com/TuxSoftLimited/BlogDraw-Updater "BlogDraw-Updater"), to get updates whenever we release a new update.
+- If you're already on GitHub, you can star and watch [BlogDraw-Updater on GitHub](https://github.com/TuxSoftLimited/BlogDraw-Updater "BlogDraw-Updater") and [BlogDraw on GitHub](https://github.com/TuxSoftLimited/BlogDraw "BlogDraw"); to get updates whenever we release a new update.

 ## System Requirements